The Quantum and Classical Streaming Complexity of Quantum and Classical Max-Cut: Proof Overview

 \paragraph{Extending the Reduction to Quantum Max-Cut} The reduction to Quantum Max-Cut uses exactly the same mapping from $\dihp$ instances to graphs.
 We consider the following SDP, which is a shifted version of the standard Goemans-Williamson SDP for $\mcut$.
 In particular, its optimal value is an upper bound on $2K - m$, where $K$ is the $\mcut$ value of a graph.
 Usefully, when $2K - m$ is small, a converse property holds, as the optimal value of this SDP is at most a constant factor times larger than $2K - m$~\cite{CW04}.
 This means the graphs generated by $\no$ instances of $\dihp$ will have small values of this SDP.

-This gives us a $\qmcut$ lower bound, because this SDP \emph{also} upper bounds $\frac{4}{3}Q - 3m$, where $Q$ is the $\qmcut$ value of the graph (see Section 2.3 of \cite{hwang2021unique}).
+This gives us a $\qmcut$ lower bound, because this SDP \emph{also} upper bounds $\frac{4}{3}Q - \frac{m}{3}$, where $Q$ is the $\qmcut$ value of the graph\footnote{See Section~2.3 of \cite{hwang2021unique}.
+Note that in the cited work, both $\qmcut$ and the SDP are scaled by $\frac{1}{m}$ relative to our usage.}.
 So $\no$ instances will create graphs with $\qmcut$ value approximately $m/4$.
 Conversely $\yes$ instances will create graphs with $\qmcut$ value at least $m/2$, as they are bipartite and the $\qmcut$ value is always at least half the $\mcut$ value.
 So a $(2-\eps)$ approximation algorithm would suffice to distinguish between the two.